tattoochan/pick_a_plant/README.md

 This site is hosted using Heroku App Link :
 _https://pick-a-plant.herokuapp.com/_

-    All codes are uploaded to GitHub and links are made to Heroku by installing in bash terminal in projects.
+Regular commits are made to Github.
+Below are the commands to initalise and make regular commits, enter the commands in bash terminal in AWS

-    Regular commits are push to the Github subsequently push to heroku to deploy.
-    .gitignore file is added to remove files that are not required or files that we do not wish to be uploaded to Github
+- git init .
+- git add .
+- git commit -m "Commit Message"
+- git remote add origin https://github.com/tattoochan/project2.git
+- git push -u origin master

 _Deploy Heroku:_

-    i) Install Heroku using bash
+- Install Heroku using bash
-    ii) Login to Heroku
+- Login to Heroku
-    iii) Install gunicorn
+- Install gunicorn
-    iv) Create Procfile and requirements.txt
+- Create Procfile and requirements.txt
-    V) Commit and push to Heroku
+- Commit and push to Heroku
-    vi) Set up the Environment Vasriables
+- Set up the Environment Vasriables
-    vii) Update Dependencies
+- Update Dependencies

 #### Credits